I'm a single foster parent with an adopted two-year-old. I work full-time as an office manager and part-time as a freelance writer.

-Toddlers are a bundle of emotions.
-They are experiencing so many new things each day and constantly learning.
+Toddlers are bundles of emotions.
+They are constantly learning and experiencing so many new things each day.
 All of that activity is exhausting and they don't have the words to express their emotions.
-What results is a tantrum, the only way they know how to explain their feelings.
+What results is a tantrum, the only way they know how to explain how they feel.

 The tantrums come from being overstimulated or tired from their busy day.
-It is a big change to go from a place where they spent their entire day to somewhere else, even if it is at home.
+It is a big change to switch from being one place all day to being somewhere else, even if it is home.

 While you may not be able to prevent every tantrum that your toddler has, by being prepared and planning ahead, you can reduce the number of tantrums and the length of time they last.

-2. Spend some together time when you get home.
-Instead of trying to change clothes or start dinner, sit down with your toddler and hold them.
-Read a book or just talk to them.
+- Spend some together time when you get home.
+Instead of changing clothes or starting dinner, sit down with your toddler and hold them, read a book, or just talk to them.
 They have been away from you all day and missed you.
 This has been the biggest help for my daughter.
 She loves to snuggle with me for a few minutes when we get home and I look forward to these precious times at the end of a long day.

-3. Feed them.
-Don't make them wait too long for dinner or give them a snack until time to eat.
+- Feed them dinner on time.
+Don't make them wait too long for dinner, or give them a snack until it's time to eat.